 What to do when a patient has died

 Circumstances of certification

-Last seen alive by me – record the date you last saw the deceased alive
+Last seen alive by me

-Seen after death – indicate who saw the deceased after death
+Indicate who saw the deceased after death.

 Part I – Cause of death